8Bts/tic-tac-toe/README.md

-# tic-tac-toe
-This project is about building simple tic tac toe game which is a console application

-# Object Oriented PRogramming - Tic Tac Toe console game
+# Object Oriented Programming - Tic Tac Toe console game

 This project is about exercising the main concepts of object-oriented programming particularly classes and access to their attributes to build a tic tac toe game that runs in the terminal.